 About the Author:

-Sevika Douglass is an adjunct faculty member at Hindu University and Lesley University.
-She considers Sri Gurudev to be her inspiration for integrating the teachings of Yoga into the classroom and into her life.
+Sevika Douglass, Ph.D. is Academic Dean of Professional Programs at Endicott College.
+She considers Swami Satchidananda to be her inspiration for integrating the teachings of Yoga into the classroom and into her life.
 She continues to work to bring greater awareness about the benefits of Yoga to the mental health field.
 For more information please visit: yogapsychology.org.